City Hunter: Reception

 In Manga: The Complete Guide, Jason Thompson described the manga stories as "well told and entertaining".
 Writing for Mania.com, Eduardo M. Chavez describes the series as "funny, sexy, action packed and at times just plain whacked" and praises the mix of action and comedy.
 Patrick King of Animefringe described the series as "not the most intellectually stimulating piece of fiction I've experienced lately" but called it "a blast to read".

-Anime

-In a 2005 poll held by TV Asahi, City Hunter was voted 66th out of the 100 most popular animated TV series, as voted by TV viewers.
-A TV Asahi web-poll voted City Hunter 65th.

-The characters Ryo and Kaori proved popular with fans.
-In the reader voted Animage Anime Grand Prix Saeba Ryo was voted second in the "Best Male Character" section in 1988.
-In 1989, 1990 and 1991 he was voted first.
-In 1992, he was voted sixth.
-Kaori Makamura was voted fifteenth in the "Best Female Character" category in 1988 before climbing to eighth in 1989.
-She then placed fifth in 1990 before falling to sixth and eleventh in 1991 and 1992, respectively.The Motion Picture has been praised for the quality of its English dub but criticised for changing the characters names.

-The first anime ending theme, "Get Wild" by TM Network, and a later 1989 remix, sold a combined 515,010 singles in Japan.
-The anime series was also popular in France, where it was dubbed as Nicky Larson and 140 episodes aired in the early 1990s.

-Box office

 Legacy

 A replica of Kaori's "100-ton hammer" raised ¥1.832 million ($17,150) on Yahoo Auctions in 2007.
 It was the biggest selling charity item of the year for the service.

 In 2012, the characters of Ryo, Kaori and Umibozu appeared in a video for the virtual musician Mana.
 Mana is a collaboration between Hojo and Tetsuya Komuro of TM Network.

 The cover for the 2015 Chris Brown single "Zero" was allegedly copied from one of Hojo's City Hunter sketches.